 The following tables provide information on the Fund's volatility and performance.
 The Fund's past performance before and after taxes is not necessarily an indication of how the Fund will perform in the future.
 The bar chart below is intended to provide you with an indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year for Class S shares.
-Average annual total returns for Class Y Shares are not included because as of the date of this Prospectus they have been in operation for less than one full calendar year.
-Average annual total returns for Class Y Shares would have been substantially similar to those of Class S Shares because each class of shares would have invested in the same portfolio of securities, and the annual returns would differ only to the extent that the classes have different expenses.

-The table below compares the Fund's performance over different time periods to that of the Fund's benchmark index, which is a broad measure of market performance.
+The table below compares the Fund's performance over different time periods to that of a broad-based securities market index and a more narrowly-based index that reflects the market sectors in which the Fund invests (each, an "Index").
 The table includes returns both before and after taxes.
 After-tax returns are calculated using historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown.
 After-tax returns shown are not relevant to investors who hold their Fund shares through tax-deferred arrangements, such as 401(k) plans or individual retirement accounts.
 After-tax returns are shown for Class S shares only.
 After-tax returns for Class Y shares will differ.

 The performance information reflects Fund expenses, and assumes that all distributions have been reinvested.
-The Fund's Class S fee waiver became effective as of April 1, 2022 and is therefore not applicable to the performance information reported below.
-The benchmark is an unmanaged index, has no expenses, and it is not possible to invest directly in an index.
+Performance reflects fee waivers in effect.
+If these fee waivers were not in place, performance would be reduced.
+Each Index is an unmanaged index, has no expenses, and it is not possible to invest directly in an index.
 Updated performance information is available at www.sitfunds.com or by calling 800-332-5580.